dib-lab/dammit/doc/database-about.md

     > domains of life.
 They are used with an accompanying BUSCO program
     > which assesses the completeness of a genome, transcriptome, or
     > list of genes.
 There are multiple BUSCO databases, and which one
     > you use depends on your particular organism.
-Currently available
-    > databases are:
-    >
-    > 1. Metazoa
-    > 2. Vertebrata
-    > 3. Arthropoda
-    > 4. Eukaryota
     >
     > dammit uses the metazoa database by default, but different
     > databases can be used with the `--busco-group` parameter.
 You